-Governor Pat Quinn launched Millennium Reserve in 2012.
-Governor Quinn appointed the Millennium Reserve Steering Committee in 2013 to establish a shared leadership structure.
-In 2014, this group recommended 14 priorities for advancing transformative, regionally-significant opportunities.
+The State of Illinois launched Millennium Reserve in 2012.
+An Executive Order in 2013 then established the Millennium Reserve Steering Committee, a stakeholder-driven leadership structure with the State as one of many partners.
+In 2014, the Steering Committee recommended 14 priorities for advancing transformative, regionally-significant opportunities.
 The Steering Committee’s work is complemented by the State Agency Task Force, charged with aligning and focusing State resources and authorities to advance Reserve goals.

 Millennium Reserve is part of President Obama's America's Great Outdoors initiative, which works to align federal programs with locally-developed conservation and recreation goals.
 Since its inception, Millennium Reserve has welcomed over 100 partners and key stakeholders.